 Valid proof of identification will be verified for those picking up records in-person.
 For those requesting electronic copies of their records, a scan or photograph of a valid ID will be required.

-Process time is approximately two to seven business days, not including mail delivery time.
+Process time is approximately two to five business days, not including mail delivery time.
 Process time may be longer during peak periods.
 Please note, visiting our office in person does not guarantee you will immediately receive your records.
 Be prepared to present identification to collect your record.

 Location, Hours and Contact Information